HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/huddo_boards/Install_huddo_boards.md

 # Installing Huddo Boards in HCL DX

-Learn how to install Huddo Boards in an HCL Digital Experience (DX) environment.
+Learn how to install [Huddo Boards](https://www.huddo.com/boards) in an HCL Digital Experience (DX) environment.

 ## Prerequisites

 Make sure that you have the following before installing Huddo Boards:

-- HCL DX environment
+- HCL DX environment deployed to a supported K8s platform

 - Container runtime to host Boards, either: